 Library and Information Science

-Applicants who submit a completed application by the priority deadline are automatically considered for a merit-based scholarship.
+All applicants are automatically considered for merit-based scholarships.
+Applicants who complete their applications by the priority deadline are considered for our most competitive awards.
 Awards are based on a holistic review of applications and are awarded by the Admission Committee based on the "merit" or strength of an application in comparison to all other completed and eligible applications for that same semester.
 Recipients are required to take two or three courses depending on the level of the award and must maintain a cumulative grade point average of at least 3.0 during the semester(s) they are awarded.
 Applicants who receive an award will have an award letter included with their admission decision letter.
 International students are eligible for merit scholarships.